Did you know Tennessee has the two most active seismic zones in the eastern United States?

 - Seek shelter under a sturdy desk.
 If a desk is not available, move into a hallway or stand against an inside wall.

-- Do NOT exit the building.
+- Do NOT attempt to exit the building during active shaking.
+Wait until the shaking has stopped.
 Falling materials can be deadly.

 - Do NOT run down stairs or use elevators.
 Stay clear of windows and heavy appliances.